 - Immersion programs are the most natural way for young children to learn a second language

-- Students must be taught for a minimum of seven and a half hours a week in the target language: Japanese
+- Students must be taught for a minimum of eight hours a week in the target language: Japanese

 - Students are only spoken to in Japanese.
 They can ask questions in English but the response will always be in Japanese